asdwadsxc/musynx2bms/README.md

-# MUSYNC2BMS
+# MUSYNX2BMS

 ### Introduction
-- A tool that can convert musync (musynx) chart into BMS
+- A tool that can convert musynx chart into BMS

 ### Requirement
 - JDK 9 and above